ibm-cloud-docs/BlockStorage/adjustable-iops.md

 2. Select the iSCSI volume from the list and click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Modify Volume**.
 3. Under **Adjust Storage IOPS**, make a new selection:
     - For Endurance (Tiered IOPS), select an IOPS Tier greater than 0.25 IOPS/GB of your storage.
 You can increase the IOPS tier at any time.
 However, decreasing is available only once a month.
-    - For Performance (Allocated IOPS), specify new IOPS option for your storage by entering a value in the range 100-48,000 IOPS.
+    - For Performance (Allocated IOPS), specify a new IOPS option for your storage by entering a value in the range 100-48,000 IOPS.

     Be sure to look at any specific boundaries that are required by size in the order form.
     {: tip}